deval-gaurav/couture-dashboard/Adding Custom visualization plugins.md

 const TIME_SHIFT_PATTERN = /\d+ \w+ offset/;
 const { getColor } = CategoricalColorNamespace;

-// used to identify the categorical coloue scheme function cleanColorInput(value) {
+// used to identify the categorical color scheme function cleanColorInput(value) {
     // for superset series that should have the same color return String(value)